jakemcc/jakemccrary.com/source/_posts/2015-03-31-my-home-work-space.markdown

 The middle monitor, the one I use the most, has had the standard stand (you can see it in the right monitor) replaced with an [ErgoTech Freedom Arm](http://www.amazon.com/gp/product/B00BZC05WU/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00BZC05WU&linkCode=as2&tag=jakemccrary08-20&linkId=ADQ435RJ65U5DK3C).
-The lets me raise the monitor to a comfortable height when I'm standing (as seen in this picture).
+This lets me raise the monitor to a comfortable height when I'm standing (as seen in this picture).
 It also allows me to rotate the monitor vertically, though I have only done that once since installing it.
 Installation of the arm wasn't trivial, but it wasn't that